 - A few days

-The Venus flytrap is among a group of plants that derives some of their nutrients from eating animals.
+The Venus flytrap is among a group of plants that derives some of its nutrients from eating animals.

-This species may look like a strange anomaly, unlike anything else on the planet, but it is actually just a simple flowering plant that evolved the ability to trap and then digest more complex organic matter.
-While they are illegal to poach from the wild, it is possible to buy your very own flytrap from a store and take care of it.
+This species may look like an anomaly, unlike anything else on the planet, but it is actually just a simple flowering plant that evolved the ability to trap and then digest more complex organic matter.
+While it is illegal to poach the plant from the wild, it is possible to buy your very own flytrap from a store and take care of it.
 This article will share some interesting facts about the adaptations, life cycle, habitat, and scientific name of this plant.